uagc-it-readiness/front-end-development-course-info/Assessments/Assessment1/ReadMe.md

 [Download the assessment here](AugustAssessmentTest.zip)

-## Grading Criteria (in order of priority)
+## Grading Criteria (in order of priority and rough percentange)
-- Completeness
+- Completeness -  40%
-- Valid HTML and CSS
+- Valid HTML and CSS - 40%
-- Accuracy to image
+- Accuracy to image - 20%
-- Cleanliness of Code
+- Cleanliness of Code - 10%
-- Accuracy of HTML5 usage
+- Accuracy of HTML5 usage - 5%
-- Usefulness of comments
+- Usefulness of comments - 5%

 ## Part 1
 Apply the following styles to the following element types.